CGAL/cgal-web/_posts/2024-07-05-mesh3-improvements.md

 <br>
 <p>Recent releases of CGAL have introduced improvements to the 3D Tetrahedral Mesh Generation package:
-detection and protection of triple lines from labeled images, use of weighted labeled images, dealing with self-intersecting input surfaces, and a new approximation error criterion for polyline features.</p>
+detection and protection of triple lines from labeled images, generation and use of weighted labeled images, a new approximation error criterion for polyline features, and the ability to deal with self-intersecting input surfaces.</p>

 <br>
 <h3>Triple lines from labeled images</h3>